 Advance discovery in personalized and population health.

 Penn State will be a leader in collaborative, interdisciplinary research on personalized and population health, with robust activities ranging from basic to applied science.
-It will include research on social contexts and social determinants of health, and how they intersect with biological determinants of health.
-Inspiring work by faculty across our colleges will provide vital direction.
+This leadership includes research on environmental and social contexts and social determinants of health and how they intersect with biological determinants of health.

 Create innovative academic programs in personalized and population health.

 Penn State will create innovative, interdisciplinary, and joint professional-graduate and postgraduate programs that focus on personalized and population health.
 Research and graduate education go hand in hand.
 A vibrant cadre of scholars engaged in interdisciplinary research in this area will help to unite faculty from different academic units and campuses around the themes of personalized and population health and facilitate the creation of curricular options focused on both.

 We will increase Penn State’s engagement as a partner across the Commonwealth in improving health care and health-related outcomes.
 An ongoing, collaborative relationship will help address Pennsylvania’s health-related challenges, including, but not limited to, childhood obesity, addiction, and community health disparities, and drive analysis of state health data and translation of research findings into public education programs, outreach, and best practices.

 Because our University is only as strong as its people, we will invest in innovative, multi-pronged, institution-wide health initiatives that inspire faculty, staff, and students to focus proactively on their physical, mental, and emotional wellness.
 The effort across all Penn State campuses will encourage faculty, staff, and students alike to pursue recommended preventive health care services and educate them about behaviors (such as physical activity, healthy eating and drinking, smoking prevention and cessation, and stress management) that experts agree promote health and prolong life.